tripathi-gaurav/teen-patti-concept/README.md

 ### Challenges for the game:

-1. Developing a structure for storing information about players and game on the server is challenging as there is no database to keep track of it.
+1. Developing a *structure* for storing information about players and game on the server is challenging as there is no database to keep track of it.
+Maintaining the game state for each table, with their chat history could require some smart designing on the Elixir side of things.
+Interestingly, we have to develop the ability to *side-show* - a private show of cards between two users.

-2. We will have to figure which is more interesting: Antes or Blinds.
+2. Figure which is more interesting - Antes or Blinds: We want to keep the game interesting and at the same time have a good amount of interactivity from the users.
+We intend to take a call between having *forced-blinds* after the Antes for entry, or simply allowing users to continue play after the Antes.
+In our experience, *side-show* and blinds are the elements that keep the game lively, even without the *forced-blinds* round.